Majdi-Aref/mildew-detector/README.md

 - The customer, Farmy & Foods, is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
   - This state-of-the-art project presents a machine learning program that inspects each cherry leaf and immediately predicts whether it is healthy or infected with powdery mildew, which effectively saves both time and money and perfectly meets the customer's needs.

-# 3. Hypothesis and how to validate
+# 3. Hypotheses and how to validate them

 ## 3. 1.
 First hypothesis and how to validate it